Surantih: People and language

 The population is virtually 100% Moslem with occasionally a few non-Moslems from other provinces residing in the area temporarily, normally civil servants.
-While Moslems in this area are generally not as devout as others from other parts of West Sumatra, it is important to not to do anything that is against Islam and traditional local values.
+While Moslems in this area are generally not as devout as others from other parts of West Sumatra, it is important not to do anything that is against Islam and traditional local values.
 Consuming pork or alcohol is offensive to locals, unless one consumes it secretly at their own house.

-Locals speak “Pasisie” (Indonesian/Malay: "Pesisir"; English: "Coast") accent of Minangkabau language/Padangnese.
+Locals speak "Pasisie" (Indonesian/Malay: "Pesisir"; English: "Coast") accent of Minangkabau language/Padangnese.
 The Minangkabau language is related to standard Malay spoken in Indonesia and Malaysia.
 But it is different in a sense that both native speakers will barely understand each other if they converse in normal way.
 But, it might be relatively easy for a Malay speaker to learn the Minangkabau language and vice versa.
 Almost all people speak and understand the standard accent of Indonesian or Malay, but many of the older generation especially those live in inland do not speak Indonesian at all.
 Young children, especially those who have not yet attended a school, might not speak Indonesian as well.
 English is very rarely spoken here.
 However, some high school students or one or two people may understand very basic English.
 English is taught in high school, but the standard is relatively poor.

 Like most of the West Sumatrans/Minangkabau people, the people of Surantih traditionally leave their home and move elsewhere in the nation for a better life.
 For the younger generation, leaving home is a must if they want to continue studying at university level (or senior high school until very recently).
 People from Surantih could be found in many big towns and cities across the island of Sumatra, and in major cities in Java island.

 Generally, West Sumatrans/Minangkabau people considered Pesisir Selatan district a backward area, due to a lag in economic development, education level, and other measures.
 Some of them also consider people from Pesisir Selatan district to be less acculturated and less devout in practicing Islam.
 This perception has reduced somewhat in recent years with economic development, and in particular improved population mobility as well as improving communication and information exchanges.
 However, the education standard here remains among the lowest in the province.